caosytrung/EKYC-Passport-And-Face-Detector/README.md

 ```

 #### Setup tracking
-Fast-EKYC provide an interface to help main-app can receive the tracks of user behaviours
+Fast-EKYC provides an interface to help main-apps can receive the tracks of user behaviours

 Define your tracking interface.
 ``` dart